brunopuzoni/brunopuzoni/README.md

 -  🌎 Web with React and NextJS
 -  📡 API with Node.js
 -  🛠️ Typescript
--  📖 Interested in learning more about Remix and VueJS with Composition API
+-  📖 Interested in learning more about Remix and Rust

 #### 💬 Find me elsewhere